KyleG-Mitutoyo/Integrated-AI-Extension/README.md

 -   **The AI window is blank or shows an incorrect page?**
     -   Try refreshing the window with Ctrl-R (or right-click the window and select "Refresh") or choosing a different chat page.
 You can also use the "Reset URLs" button in the options.
+-   **Navigation timeout?**
+    -   This is a known issue that happens sometimes if your internet is slow.
+Switching chat sites and going back to one can help it connect.
 -   **AI chat page logged me out?**
     -   This is an automatic security feature of some chat pages which happens in a normal browser as well, the only fix is to just log back in.
 -   **The "Auto Code Replace" didn't find the right code for replacement?**